HonestBlocks/Project-Pharma/README.md

 To run CLI application,

+1. install docker, python3.

+2. configure hyperledger sawtooth

-From a directory above:
+3. From a directory above:

     ./dock

     ./normal  (for devMode consensus)

     ./poet    (for PoET consensus)

-Log in to client containers to explore (med, transfer)
+4. Log in to client containers to explore (try following commands: med, transfer)